msolorio/redux-typescript-notes/README.md

 #### Reducer
 - A function that listens for a particular action and updates state
-- takes in current state and an action object
+- Takes information from action, current state and runs logic of updating state
 - (state, action) => newState
 - Named after familiar reduce() method